 Browse the open studios at the Turner Dumbrell Workshops in Ditchling for crafts (such as bags and jewellery) and artworks.
 Visit the village galleries, explore the Museum of Art and Crafts.
 The Bull pub does good food.

 There are a few shopping opportunities in the village of Alfriston, just beneath the Lullington Heath Nature Reserve.
 If you’re a bookworm, your favourite will be Much Ado About Books, which stocks an array of interesting new and second-hand titles in its gorgeous shop.

 Visit Monk’s House in the heart of the village, where novelist Virginia Woolf wrote some of her greatest works.
 Explore the beautifully decorated little house, the gorgeous garden and Virginia’s writing hut, which she referred to as “the lodge”.

 Eartham village sits close to a Roman road called Stane Street that leads up through woodland onto the Downs.
 The village pub, The George, does tasty traditional English pub food.

-Enjoy cream teas (made with home-baked scones) or a toasted teacake in the heart of this very pretty downland village.
-Afterwards, stroll past Amberley Castle to the river or head uphill, onto the South Downs Way.
+Enjoy cream teas (made with home-baked scones) or a toasted teacake in the heart of this beautiful downland village.
+Afterwards, stroll past Amberley Castle to the river or head uphill onto the South Downs Way.

 The Richmond Arms pub in West Ashling has a new skittle alley and pizza van, which children will love.
-Head up onto the Downs via the Kingley Vale Nature Reserve, which has gargantuan ancient yew trees.
+Next, head up onto the Downs via the Kingley Vale Nature Reserve, which has gargantuan ancient yew trees.